Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 4. Pops a frame from the stack that was pushed with /system stack push frame
 5. Gets the nth value in the stack frame.
 Negative values refer to values from a previous frame.
 6. Sets the value of the nth value on the stack.
 7. Executes a command that is sensitive to stack values.
+Which Commands are supported, and there respective syntax is Implementation-Defined

 #### Types of Values on the Stack [cmd.sys.sub.stack.types] ####